NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

   | ![labels color](images/icons/labels_color_icon.png)| Change labels color|
   | ![labels color](images/icons/export_icon.png)| Export as image |

+#### **Rack View**

+> Applies to objects of class or subclass `Rack`

-* **Rack View.** This view only works with objects of the Rack class or its subclasses.
+This view only works with objects of the Rack class or its subclasses.
 It shows how the elements contained in the selected object are organized, according to their position and the number of rack units used.

   | ![Explorer Special Children](images/rack_view.png) |
   | :--: |